Shave-Less FUE FAQ

 However, there are some types of hair loss in women that are compatible with Shave-Less FUE.
 Feel free to get in touch if you’d like Dr. Danyo to assess your hair loss and let you know whether you are a good candidate for the procedure.

-How many Shave-Less FUE procedures will I need?
+How many No-Shave FUE procedures will I need?

 It depends on many factors including your level of hair loss, your existing state of health, and your goals for restoration surgery.

 Some of our patients to return for several procedures.
 This is not because the first procedure didn’t work—you will inevitably see new growth in areas with graft transplants—but because they have experienced hair loss in other areas that they wish to remedy, or they’d like to get even thicker and fuller results.

 Am I a good candidate for Shave-Less FUE?

 It depends on many factors, including your age and general state of health, your pattern of hair loss, and whether or not you have a suitable donor site to harvest healthy hair follicles from.

 To have Dr. Danyo evaluate your hair loss personally and make a recommendation, get in touch here.
 The consultation is free and confidential.

 Post-operative recovery is the shortest and least painful with Shave-Less FUE of any surgical hair transplant procedure.